AdamMady/ClydeSelfbot/README.md

 1. Make sure [developer mode](https://discord.com/developers/docs/activities/building-an-activity#step-0-enable-developer-mode) is enabled.
 2. Right click on your main account's profile picture on any message that you sent.
 3. Click "Copy User ID".
-4. Replace INSERT_USERID in the owner id as that.
+4. Replace INSERT_USERID in the owner id with it and one direct message id with it aswell.
-5. Add it also in the direct message ids.
+5. Add all your friends in the direct message user ids by copying their userids so they can use the bot aswell.
-6. Do the same for any other users you want to add to the list.

 # How to run
 Open command prompt